 Thank You Edison Students

 Reading and fundraising is hard work!
 To thank our students, the reading log board has several incentives the students can reach along the way as they read more and more.
-If students raise at least $150, they will receive a Dr. Seuss drawstring bag.
-The top three students in EACH CLASS who read the most verified minutes will earn a Tucker's junior scoop certificate and the top reader in each grade will receive a $12 gift certificate to Toy Safari!
+If students raise at least $200, they will receive a Tucker’s junior scoop certificate.
+The top three students in EACH CLASS who read the most verified minutes will earn a $10 gift certificate to Books, Inc and the two highest fundraisers in each class will receive a $10 gift certificate to Toy Safari!
 Additionally, if the whole school hits our fundraising goal of $35,000 for read-a-thon, Mr. Sahakian will film a SILLY STUNT VIDEO of himself for the school to watch!

 Reading Log and Donations